 The Inland Pack Track

-DoC classify the Inland Pack Track as ‘advanced’ and the walk to the Ballroom Overhang as ‘advanced/expert’ – I guess because of the river walking/route finding.
-Actually it was pretty easy to find your way, and aside from plenty of fallen trees in Fossil Creek and one missed turn, we had no problems at all.
+DOC classifies the Inland Pack Track as ‘advanced’ and the walk to the Ballroom Overhang as ‘advanced/expert’ – I guess because of the river walking/route finding.
+Aside from plenty of fallen trees in Fossil Creek and one missed turn, we had no problems.

 The Inland Pack Track is roughly a horseshoe shape.
-You can walk it in either direction although DoC reccommend that you walk it South to North for ease of navigation.
+You can walk it in either direction although DOC recommends that you walk it South to North for ease of navigation.